ikwuka/alx-system_engineering-devops/0x02-shell_redirections/README.md

+## 0x02.
+Shell, I/O Redirections and filters

 This directory contains shell commands about I/O redirections and filters.

-More details shall be updated when due.